OPM/ResInsight/docs/Faults.md

 <div class="note warning">
 <h5>Reduce case loading time</h5>
-As import of faults can be time consuming, reading of faults can be disabled from **Preferences -> Read fault data**
+As import of faults can be time consuming, reading of faults can be disabled from <b>Preferences -> Read fault data</b>
 </div>

 ### Undefined grid faults